GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 tags: App Engine, Python, Falcon, API
 date_published: 2017-04-27
 ---
-This tutorial shows how to build Python api built with [Falcon][falcon].
+This tutorial shows how to build a Python api with [Falcon][falcon].

 Falcon is a high-performance Python framework for building cloud APIs.
 It encourages the REST architectural style, and tries to do as little as possible while remaining highly effective.